openfga/rfcs/20231212-modular-models.md

 - A way to name a module.
 - A way to reference a type/relation from another module.
 - A way to add relations to types from another module.
-- A way to compose multiple modules in a single model.
+- A way to compile multiple modules into a single model.

 ## Proposed Solution